pmp-library/pmp-library/docs/installation.md

 the [CMake documentation](http://cmake.org/cmake/help/documentation.html).

-# Building pmp {#building}
+## Building

-After successful configuration pmp can be build using the chosen build system.
+After successful configuration pmp-library can be build using the chosen build system.
 For a Unix-like environment the default generator is Makefiles.
-In order to build pmp just call
+In order to build pmp-library just call

     $ make

 from the top-level build directory.
-In order to build pmp in parallel use the `-j` option of
+In order to build pmp in parallel use the `-j` option of `make`:
-`make`:

     $ make -j

-The resulting library is named <code>pmp.so</code> and located in the current working directory.
+The resulting library is named <code>libpmp.so</code> and located in the current working directory.

 In order to build the full HTML manual and reference documentation call

     $ make docs

-The resulting HTML documentation can be found in the `doc/` sub-directory.
+The resulting HTML documentation can be found in the `docs/` sub-directory.

-# Installation {#make_installation}
+## Installation

-In order to install pmp just call
+In order to install pmp-library just call

     $ sudo make install